JWWeatherman/yeticold/FAQ.md

 ### Should I try to get a laptop without wifi?

 No. Yeti disables your network connections before generating your seed words.
-It couldn't hurt to have a laptop without wifi or only use your ethernet port for added assurance, but its probably not worth the hassle.
+It couldn't hurt to have a laptop without wifi or only use your ethernet port for added assurance, but it's probably not worth the hassle.

 ## Seed